 - Policy documents

 Allegation: One report of possible misconduct (other than sexual exploitation and abuse) may involve one or more persons as alleged perpetrators.
 The report may also relate to one or more allegations of different kinds against the perpetrator(s).
 Each act and type of misconduct that is alleged to have occurred is counted as an individual allegation for each person who is alleged to have been involved.
-For investigation purposes, allegations are grouped into two categories, namely, Category 1 and Category 2, depending on the nature of the allegation and risk such incidents would present to the United Nations.
+Allegations are grouped into two categories, namely, Serious misconduct and Misconduct, depending on the nature of the allegation and risk such incidents would present to the United Nations.

 Category of personnel: